 PAYCE foundation pledges $400,000 to end street sleeping

 The PAYCE Foundation will be the founding funding partner in NSW to a global program which aims to halve street sleeping across the State by 2025.

-The $400,000, two-year agreement with the Act to End Street Sleeping Collaboration was announced at its Leaders Symposium in Sydney this week.
+The $400,000, two-year agreement with the End Street Sleeping Collaboration was announced at its Leaders Symposium in Sydney this week.

 City of Sydney acts to end street sleeping